How To Migrate a WordPress Site - Import / Export WordPress Database

 - Once you have updated those, click Save Changes.

-- You don't have to make any actual changes, just click the Save Changes button.
+- You don't have to make any actual changes; click the Save Changes button.

-Once you have completed these steps, view your site in your browser to make sure everything looks correct and is functioning properly.
+Once you have completed these steps, view your browser's site to ensure everything looks correct and is functioning correctly.